 How does this medication work?
 What will it do for me?

 Abiraterone belongs to the class of medications called androgen biosynthesis inhibitors.
-It is taken along with low doses of prednisone to treat metastatic prostate cancer (cancer that has spread to other parts of the body) when other treatments have failed.
+It is taken along with the medication prednisone to treat metastatic prostate cancer (cancer that has spread to other parts of the body) when other treatments have failed.
 It stops your body from making testosterone, a male hormone that is involved in the growth of prostate cancer.

 If you are taking another medication, such as a GnRH agonist, continue to take this medication until your doctor tells you otherwise.